tutumcloud/support-docs/feature-reference/crash-recovery.md

 ### Using the API

-You can set the autorestart option after the service has been deployed through the API:
+You can set the **Autorestart** option after the service has been deployed through the API:

 ```
 PATCH /api/v1/service/(uuid)/ HTTP/1.1